Azure-Samples/open-liberty-on-aro/guides/howto-setup-stateless-cluster.md

 ## Before you begin

 In previous guide, a stateless Java application, which is running inside Open Liberty/WebSphere Liberty runtime and connects to an Azure managed database, is deployed to an ARO 4 cluster.
-If you have not done these steps, start with [Integrate your Liberty application with Azure managed databases](howto-integrate-azure-managed-databases.md) and return here to continue.
+If you have not done these steps, start with [Integrate your Liberty application with Azure Database for PostgreSQL](howto-integrate-azure-database-for-postgres.md) and return here to continue.

 ## Deploy sample application in a multi-node stateless cluster